uplb-eliens/uplb-eliens.github.io/content/pages/001_about.rst

 Dr. Rafael Saldana and Dr. Allan Sioson are instrumental in bringing competitive programming, specifically ACM-ICPC, to the Philippines.

-For more information and contest invations, please email *jchermocilla@up.edu.ph*.
+For more information and contest invitations, please email *jchermocilla@up.edu.ph*.